-As we approach wedding season, brides, grooms, and photographers alike work to assemble seamless itineraries leading up to the big day.
-I have firsthand experience speaking with a wide variety of wedding photographers regarding their client relationships and have embarked on my own year-long wedding planning experience.
+I have experience with a variety of wedding photographers regarding their client relationships.
+Plus, I have embarked on my own year-long wedding planning experience.
+All while being a photographer myself.
 Here are a few tips I have learned by being both the client and the photographer.

 There are a lot of talented photographers out there, each with a particular style.
-Look at the work of the photographers in your area and gauge what you are most immediately and instinctively drawn to.
+Look at the work of the photographers in your area.
+What are you immediately and instinctively drawn to?
 This will greatly help narrow down your choices.
-Here are some examples:
+Here are some examples of styles:

-Film Photographers: A growing trend among wedding photographers is to harken back to pre-DSLR days and shoot film.
-Borrowlenses’ own Sohail Mamdani’s wedding was shot entirely on film.
-There are obvious limitations to this method but if you and your photographer have the constitution for this risk then the rewards are great.
+A growing trend among wedding photographers is to harken back to pre-DSLR days and shoot film.
+There are obvious limitations to this method.
+If you and your photographer have the constitution for this risk then the rewards are great.

 Most photographers shoot a combination of these main styles but don’t assume this!
 Find out if, for example, a photojournalistic photographer is willing to do posed shots if you want them.
 Many will oblige but some won’t – avoid the surprise and find out!

-We have all heard the horror story of photography gone wrong because someone based their choice on price rather than experience.
-It’s fair to seek out photographers who fit in a particular price point rather than stretching your budget for someone who doesn’t.
+We have all heard stories of photography gone wrong because someone based their choice on price rather than experience.
+It’s fair to seek out photographers who fit a price point.
+It’s hard to stretch your budget for someone who doesn’t.
 However, the key is to not underestimate the importance of wedding photography when determining your budget in the first place!

 Pictures are one of the only things that you will have as a take away from your big day and will continue to bring you joy for years to come, unlike other details such as the flatware rentals, flower arrangements, or party favors.
 If you have to choose between all of these things, go with the photographer whose work you love and can envision having in your home afterwards.